Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Introduction

-Path signatures were originally developed as the \emph{iterated integral model for path spaces} by Chen~\cite{chen_integration_1958} to characterize paths on manifolds, which was subsequently generalized to a de Rham-type cochain algebra for loop spaces~\cite{chen_iterated_1977}.
+Path signatures were originally developed as the \emph{iterated integral model for path spaces} by Chen~\cite{chen_integration_1958} to characterize paths on manifolds, which was subsequently generalized to a de Rham-type cochain algebra for loop spaces~\cite{chen_iterated_1977-1}.
 Path signatures were later used as the foundation for the theory of rough paths by Lyons~\cite{lyons_differential_1998}, and has been transformed into a powerful feature set for time series data~\cite{chevyrev_primer_2016}.
-Chevyrev and Oberhauser~\cite{chevyrev_signature_2018} showed the signature is universal and characteristic, providing a theoretical justification for its use in the context of kernel methods, facilitated by Kiraly and Oberhauser's~\cite{kiraly_kernels_2019} development of efficient algorithms to compute truncated signature kernels.
+Chevyrev and Oberhauser~\cite{chevyrev_signature_2022} showed the signature is universal and characteristic, providing a theoretical justification for its use in the context of kernel methods, facilitated by Kiraly and Oberhauser's~\cite{kiraly_kernels_2019} development of efficient algorithms to compute truncated signature kernels.
 A more recent method to compute untruncated signature kernels using PDEs was developed by Cass et al.~\cite{cass_computing_2021}.
 The connection between path signatures and persistent homology was initiated by Chevyrev, Nanda and Oberhauser~\cite{chevyrev_persistence_2020} to develop feature maps for static persistence diagrams.

-Interest in applying statistical and machine learning tools in the context of topological data analysis has also driven recent work in on generalized spaces of persistence diagrams.
+Interest in applying statistical and machine learning tools in the context of topological data analysis has also driven recent work on generalized spaces of persistence diagrams.
 Bubenik and Elchesen~\cite{bubenik_universality_2020, bubenik_virtual_2020} study the space of persistence diagrams from an algebraic and category theoretic perspective, and develop spaces of persistence diagrams with additional structure through the use of universal properties.
 The connection between persistence diagrams and the theory of optimal transport was made explicit by Divol and Lacombe~\cite{divol_understanding_2021}.
-In particular, they view persistence diagrams as Radon measures, and develop a complete metric space for such persistence measures.